 The key to getting what you hope for is to know that you are worthy to have it.
 Your hopes represent a pipeline to the place deep inside you that knows you deserve good.
 That inner well of worth may be buried under years of training to the contrary, but it cannot be lost.
 It is there.
 The part of you that hopes for your good indicates that you remember you are here for a good purpose, you are loved, and the universe can and will deliver your blessings.
 Reality can be submerged, but never destroyed.
 Trusting your hopes and acting on them increases the size of that crucial pipeline such that it becomes easier and easier to tap into your worth and live from it.
 Acting on your hopes is the greatest investment you can make in yourself.

 You don’t have to manufacture problems as shields to keep what is unattractive or detrimental at a distance.
 You can claim your right to your good without playing games or making excuses.
 Honesty is your best friend on your spiritual path.
 While telling the truth may be uncomfortable at times, if you are sincere, it will take you to where you want and need to be.
 Then you won’t have to just hope for your good.
 You will be living it.

-Alan Cohen is the bestselling author of the newly-released Spirit Means Business, illuminating how you can successfully merge your career and financial path with your spiritual life.
+Alan Cohen is the bestselling author of the newly-released Spirit Means Business: The Way to Prosper Wildly without Selling Your Soul, illuminating how you can successfully merge your career and financial path with your spiritual life.
 He will present a program related to this book on the US Mainland (the West Coast) in August.
-For more information about this program, Alan’s books and videos, free daily inspirational quotes, online courses, as well as Alan’s weekly radio show, visit www.AlanCohen.com.
+For more information about this program, his books and videos, free daily inspirational quotes, online courses, and weekly radio show, visit www.AlanCohen.com.